sergeyprokudin/dpf/README.md

 **In a nutshell**: we propose to model dynamic surfaces with a _**point-based model**_, where the motion of a point over time is represented by an _**implicit deformation field**_.
 Working directly with points (rather than SDFs) allows us to easily incorporate various well-known deformation constraints, e.g. [as-isometric-as-possible (AIAP)](http://graphics.stanford.edu/~niloy/research/shape_space/shape_space_sig_07.html).
 We showcase the usefulness of this approach for creating animatable avatars in complex clothing:

 https://github.com/sergeyprokudin/dpf/assets/8117267/e803f598-e54c-4ded-884f-230eba2064d0

+Please see Section 4.3 of the paper for more details.

 ## Colab Demos